Green-Sky/tomato/docs/README-migration.md

 Using it is really simple: Just `#include <SDL3/SDL_main.h>` in the source file with your standard `int main(int argc, char* argv[])` function.

-The rest happens automatically: If your target platform needs the SDL_main functionality, your main function will be renamed to SDL_main (with a macro, just like in SDL2), and the real main-function will be implemented by inline code from SDL_main.h - and if your target platform doesn't need it, nothing happens.
-Like in SDL2, if you want to handle the platform-specific main yourself instead of using the SDL_main magic, you can `#define SDL_MAIN_HANDLED` before `#include <SDL3/SDL_main.h>` - don't forget to call SDL_SetMainReady()

-If you need SDL_main.h in another source file (that doesn't implement main()), you also need to `#define SDL_MAIN_HANDLED` there, to avoid that multiple main functions are generated by SDL_main.h

-There is currently one platform where this approach doesn't always work: WinRT.
-It requires WinMain to be implemented in a C++ source file that's compiled with `/ZW`.
-If your main is implemented in plain C, or you can't use `/ZW` on that file, you can add another .cpp source file that just contains `#include <SDL3/SDL_main.h>` and compile that with `/ZW` - but keep in mind that the source file with your standard main also needs that include!
-See [README-winrt.md](./README-winrt.md) for more details.

-Furthermore, the different SDL_*RunApp() functions (SDL_WinRtRunApp, SDL_GDKRunApp, SDL_UIKitRunApp)
-have been unified into just `int SDL_RunApp(int argc, char* argv[], void * reserved)` (which is also used by additional platforms that didn't have a SDL_RunApp-like function before).

 ## SDL_metal.h